Getting Doctor-Administered Acupuncture Can Offer Relief for Many Conditions

 For an effective medical treatment that has 4,000 years of results to its name, acupuncture, for many people, still seems to be shrouded in mystery or myths.

-As a medical doctor who provides acupuncture and who routinely has patients comment on how they are feeling better because of their acupuncture treatments, I’ll be the first person to brush those myths away and explain that for an amazingly wide range of issues — from allergies, sinus issues, any type of pain and stress to hot flashes, anxiety, headaches and gastrointestinal symptoms — acupuncture works, plain and simple.
+Acupuncture works for an amazingly wide range of issues — from allergies, sinus issues, any type of pain and stress to hot flashes, anxiety, headaches and gastrointestinal symptoms.

 While some spas, shops and stand-alone businesses may offer the treatment, those outlets do not offer the medical background and thorough understanding of complex issues that you will find when you make an acupuncture appointment at our clinic.